MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/moveto-microsoft-365/migrate-email.md

 # Migrate business email and calendar from Google Workspace

 > [!NOTE]
-> The videos and content in this articles are meant to give SMB customers a high-level overview of the process of how to use an automated batch migration in the Exchange admin center to migrate your users email, contacts, and calenders from Google Workspace.
+> The videos and content in this article are meant to give SMB customers a high-level overview of the process of how to use an automated batch migration in the Exchange admin center to migrate your users email, contacts, and calenders from Google Workspace.
 >
 > Please refer to the resource links provided in this article for additional detailed information needed to use the batch migration tool successfully.